 A Note on Names:

-Emotional Support Animals, Service Animals, companion animals are all names that people use to refer to the animals that help people with disabilities to live a functional life.
+Emotional Support Animals, Service Animals, companion animals are all names that people use to refer to the animals that help people with disabilities in their day-to-day life.
 However, they aren't all the same thing.
 Under the Americans with Disabilities Act, a service animal is defined as "any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability."
 (Note: later on, they tack on miniature horses, so those are technically service animals, as well.)
 An ESA or companion animal doesn't have to have specific training.

 However, the difference between ESAs and service animals isn't relevant for these conversations about ESAs in rental housing.
 Both service animals and ESAs count as reasonable accommodations for a disability within fair housing law.
 Therefore, no matter what you call the animal - a companion animal, a service animal, an emotional support animal, among other names - the animal is allowed, as long as: the tenant has a disability, the animal is necessary to treat the disability, as confirmed by reliable documentation.